 Not all workloads are suitable for the cloud.
 The ideal situation for most organizations is to have the ability to choose between onsite clusters, for large data sets, high I/O or low latency requirements, sensitive data or advanced storage needs; and the cloud, for additional, low-cost capacity suitable for other types of jobs.
 Bright Cluster Manager delivers the best of both worlds: a powerful management solution for local clusters, with the ability to easily extend into the cloud without compromising provisioning, monitoring or managing the virtual resources.

 Coming soon: support for other clouds

-Future releases of Bright Cluster Manager support cloud bursting to other public clouds and private clouds.
+Future releases of Bright Cluster Manager will support utilization of other public clouds and private clouds.